 \subsection{Sensitivity analysis for the HMC posterior bootstrap}

-We compare three ways to draw the latent replicates used by the NPL update. \begin{enumerate} \item \emph{Regime~A} runs $n\times m$ \emph{independent} HMC chains and retains one post–warm‑up draw $\theta_{ij}\sim\Pi_n(\theta\mid W_{1:n},Y_{1:n})$ from each, followed by one latent draw $X_{ij}\sim \Pi(X_i\mid \theta_{ij},W_i,Y_i)$.
-This aligns exactly with the theoretical construct in Section~\ref{sec:pseudo-sampling} but is computationally expensive. \item \emph{Regime~B} fits a single multi‑chain HMC run with four parallel chains and takes every \(L=50\)-th state for $\theta$, pairing the corresponding latent draws $X_i$ from the same iterations.
-This assesses sensitivity to thinning. \item \emph{Regime~C} (default) uses the same multi‑chain HMC (four parallel chains) but, instead of systematic thinning, selects $m$ spaced-out states to define $\theta_{ij}$ and the corresponding $X_{ij}$ for each $i$.
+We compare three ways to draw the pseudo-samples used by the NPL update. \begin{enumerate} \item \emph{Regime~A} runs $n\times m$ \emph{independent} HMC chains and retains one post-warm-up draw $\theta_{ij}\sim\Pi_n(\theta\mid W_{1:n},Y_{1:n})$ from each, followed by one latent draw $X_{ij}\sim \Pi(X_i\mid \theta_{ij},W_i,Y_i)$.
+This aligns exactly with the theoretical construct in Section~\ref{sec:pseudo-sampling} but is computationally expensive. \item \emph{Regime~B} fits a single multi-chain HMC run with four parallel chains and takes every 50th state for $\theta$, pairing the corresponding latent draws $X_i$ from the same iterations.
+This assesses sensitivity to thinning. \item \emph{Regime~C} (default) uses the same multi-chain HMC (four parallel chains) but, instead of systematic thinning, selects $m$ spaced-out states to define $\theta_{ij}$ and the corresponding $X_{ij}$ for each $i$.
 No additional thinning is applied. \end{enumerate}

-We use the classical or Berkson ME model with the same ME, model misspecification, and HMC settings as in \ref{subsec:HMC-mixing-diagnostics}.
-We consider \(n\in\{50,100,500\}\) with \(m=3\) (so \(N=n m\) latent replicates per regime).
+We use the classical or Berkson ME model with the same ME, model misspecification, and HMC settings as in Section~\ref{subsec:HMC-mixing-diagnostics}.
+We consider \(n\in\{50,100,500\}\) with \(m=3\) (so \(N=n m\) pseudo-samples per regime).

-We compare regimes using the unbiased squared maximum mean discrepancy (MMD$^2$) with a Gaussian kernel and bandwidth fixed by the median heuristic, applied to the \emph{joint} empirical law of $(X,Y)$ (MMD$^2$).
-We report (i) the point estimate $\widehat{\mathrm{MMD}}^{2}$, (ii) a bootstrap $95\%$ confidence interval (resampling within each regime), and (iii) a permutation $p$–value based on $2{,}000$ randomisations.
-We present results for $n\in\{50,100,500\}$ and $m=3$ under both Berkson and classical ME models: see Tables~\ref{tab:mmd-sensitivity-joint-berkson} and \ref{tab:mmd-sensitivity-joint-classical}.
-Note that the unbiased MMD$^2$ estimator can be slightly negative in finite samples.
+We compare regimes using the unbiased MMD$^2$ with a Gaussian kernel and bandwidth fixed by the median heuristic, applied to the \emph{joint} empirical law of $(X,Y)$.
+We report (i) the point estimate $\widehat{\MMD}^{2}$, (ii) a bootstrap $95\%$ confidence interval (resampling within each regime), and (iii) a permutation $p$-value based on $2{,}000$ randomizations.
+We present results for $n\in\{50,100,500\}$ and $m=3$ under both Berkson and classical ME models: see Tables~\ref{tab:mmd-sensitivity-joint-berkson} and~\ref{tab:mmd-sensitivity-joint-classical}.
+The unbiased MMD$^2$ estimator can be slightly negative in finite samples.
 Under equality of distributions, it is $O_p(1/N)$ with $N=n m$.